beta-tester/RPi-PXE-Server/README.md

 desinfect-x86.iso     # c't desinfect, is not downloadable, you have to get by yourself
 ```

-those url files will contain the url of the iso image, where to download, to compare if you have the requested iso already downloaded, to prevent downloading an iso newly, when it is done already.
+the following url files will contain the url of the iso image, where to download, to compare if you have the requested iso already downloaded, to prevent downloading an iso newly, when it is done already.
 ```
 win-pe-x86.url
 ubuntu-x64.url